cisagov/development-guide/project_setup/README.md

 To skeletonize an existing repository, please see the guide to [skeletonize an existing repository](skeletonize-existing-repository.md).

-## Using the gh-skeleton tool to start a new repository 💀🛠 ##
+## Using the gh-skeleton `gh` extension to start a new repository 💀🛠 ##

 We recommend that you start your project from one of the [skeleton projects](https://github.com/search?q=org%3Acisagov+topic%3Askeleton) in this organization.
-The [`gh-skeleton`](https://github.com/cisagov/gh-skeleton) tool provides the ability to easily start new projects from the existing library of skeleton repositories.
+The [`gh-skeleton`](https://github.com/cisagov/gh-skeleton) `gh` extension provides the ability to easily start new projects from the existing library of skeleton repositories.

 ### Selecting a skeleton ###